nautobot/nautobot-chatops-cookiecutter/README.md

 Once the cookie is generated the next step is to start developing the plugin!
 If you're not familiar with the development environment provided by this cookie, we recommend checking out the `GETTING_STARTED.md` located in the root of the newly baked cookie or checkout the generated **README** for a quick start guide.

+| Przemek: "Once the cookie is generated" - should we stick to the terminology and replace "generatd" with "baked"?

+| Przemek: Consider changing "If you're not familiar with the development environment provided by this cookie, we recommend checking out the `GETTING_STARTED.md` located in the root of the newly baked cookie or checkout the generated **README** for a quick start guide." to "To get familiar with the development environment provided by this cookie, we recommend checking out the `GETTING_STARTED.md` or  `README.md` located in the root directory of the newly baked cookie."

 ## Automate local dev environment setup with Mattermost

+| Przemek: What is Mattermost?

 The baked cookie supports the automated setup of a local Mattermost instance to quickly test your chatops plugin.
 All settings and credentials will be pre-configured, and a separate Docker container will run Mattermost in the background, accessible at http://localhost:8065

 To setup this environment, after creating the `creds.env` file and running `poetry lock` run the following invoke commands from the plugin folder, using the optional `-m` or `--mattermost` flags:

+| Przemek: Suggested rewording: "To set up this environment, you must first run `poetry lock` command and have `creds.env` file in place.
+Then you run the following invoke commands from within the plugin folder, using the `-m` or `--mattermost` flag:

 ```bash
 ➜ poetry shell             # Activate poetry environment